December 3, 2019

 (c) The HMO plans do not provide coverage in out-of-network providers.

-2. PPO – The Preferred Provider Organization plans encompasses a network of medical providers (hospitals, physicians etc).
+2. PPO – The Preferred Provider Organization plan encompasses a network of medical providers (hospitals, physicians, etc).

 i) These providers have a formal agreement with the health insurance provider to treat the insured.